Lagrangian neural networks for nonholonomic mechanics: Introduction

 The laws of motion of a Lagrangian system are determined by the principle of stationary action, also known as Hamilton's principle.
 This principle states that the action is minimal (or stationary) throughout a mechanical process.
 From this statement, the differential equations known as Euler-Lagrange equations are derived.
 If the Lagrangian function of a given mechanical system is known, then Euler-Lagrange equations establish the relationship between accelerations, velocities, and positions; that is, the system dynamics are obtained from Euler-Lagrange equations.
 Hence, the goal of Lagrangian mechanics is to write an analytic expression for the Lagrangian function in appropriate generalized coordinates and then develop the Euler-Lagrange equations symbolically into a system of second-order differential equations whose solutions give the system's trajectory.

-In many cases, even when Euler-Lagrange equations are available, the solutions are not provided in analytical or explicit forms.
-Therefore, we can use numerical integrators to estimate the trajectories of a mechanical system.
-However, numerical integrators can sometimes produce poorly behaved trajectories concerning certain physical observables, such as energy.
-As an alternative, geometric integrators can be employed, since they are known to preserve energy (see, for instance, \cite{CelledoniPHD19}).
-However, they may not be very accurate over long periods.
-Even worse is the case in which an analytical expression for the Lagrangian function is unknown or difficult to work with because we do not have a system of equations to solve.
+In many cases, even when the Euler–Lagrange equations are available, the solutions are not given in analytical or explicit form.
+In such cases, numerical integrators can be used to estimate the trajectories of a mechanical system.
+However, these methods may yield trajectories that behave poorly with respect to certain physical observables, such as energy.
+As an alternative, geometric integrators can be employed, as they are known to preserve energy (see, for instance, \cite{CelledoniPHD19}).
+Nevertheless, their accuracy may degrade over long time intervals.
+An even more challenging situation arises when an analytical expression for the Lagrangian is unavailable or difficult to handle, leaving us without a system of equations to solve.

 In the presence of constraints, mechanical systems can be broadly classified as holonomic or nonholonomic, depending on the nature of the constraints.
 Holonomic constraints can be expressed as algebraic equations involving only the generalized coordinates.
 These constraints are integrable and reduce the dimension of the configuration space; the dynamics of such systems can be derived from a classical variational principle by incorporating the constraints through Lagrange multipliers.
 This framework preserves key geometric properties, such as symplecticity and, under suitable conditions, energy conservation.

 In contrast, nonholonomic systems are characterized by non-integrable, velocity-dependent constraints, and differ fundamentally from holonomic systems both in their geometric structure and in the formulation of their equations of motion.
 As a result, the study of nonholonomic mechanical systems is a classical subject that has remained highly active over the past few decades, driven by both practical applications—such as robotics, locomotion, and control—and by questions of intrinsic mathematical interest.
 Representative works in the field include \cite{carira93,CMR01b,dLdD96b,EKMR05,neimarkfufaev,marle98,bloch,batesGmD96,batessniatycki,BKMM96,Mestdag,cushmanKSB,CdDdLM00}.

 Unlike holonomic constraints, which restrict the configuration space, nonholonomic constraints define particular admissible velocities.
 As a consequence, the dynamics of nonholonomic systems are not derived from Hamilton’s principle but rather from the Lagrange-d'Alembert principle (when the constraint is linear in velocities) or the Chetaev principle (for generic constraints, not necessarily linear in velocities), and they do not, in general, preserve symplectic structure or energy.
 This intrinsic difference poses serious challenges for standard numerical integrators, which often fail to preserve the constraints or yield long-term energy drift.
 In fact, many classical integration schemes do not respect the geometry of nonholonomic flows, leading to qualitative inaccuracies in the simulation of such systems.